haoaboutyou/udacity_flying_cars/projects/FCND-Motion-Planning/README.md

 ## Motion planning write up
 ### Explain the starter code

-The member function `plan_path()` is executed after the vehicle is armed.
-After, the path is planned and the state is changed to `States.PLANNING`.
+Once the quadcopter is set to `MANUAL` and then `ARMED`, the `PLANNING` state is set and then the`plan_path` function is executed.
+This function is responsible for creating the waypoints (will be explained in detail below).
+Once the waypoints has been created, the take of transition function is called which also sets the state to `WAYPOINT`.
+The `local_position_callback` is responsible for determining if the quadcopter has reached a waypoint, if so the `waypoint_transition` function is called and the current waypoint is then poped from the waypoint array.
+If the waypoint array is empty the `landing_transition` function is called, which will trigger the landing procedure in the`velocity_callback` callback.

+#### `plan_path` function explaination

-`colliders.csv` gives us information regarding the obstacles.
+This function first loads the osbstacle map `colliders.csv`; this gives us information regarding the obstacles.
 First 3 columns indicates center of the obstacle and the last three columns gives us the halve lengths.
 Passing this information into the function `create_grid` gives us the configuration space at a given drone altitude and safety distance.
+Then `A*` is used to plan the path using the grid, heuristic, start and end positions.

 ### Path pruning